raspberrypilearning/party-popper/en/step_2.md

 **Debug:**

+You see the message `RGBLED is not defined`:
++ Make sure that line 1 has `from picozero import RGBLED`

-If "Pop" message doesn't appear in the shell:
+If the "Pop" message doesn't appear in the shell:
 + Check the Thonny console for any error messages and fix your code so it looks exactly like the example.

 If the RGB LED doesn't light up: